vancluever/aws-runas/README.md

 -----------------

 `aws_runas` works on Windows platforms, but YMMV.
-The gem has been tested lightly on Cygwin and MinGW32, and if I needed to recommend one over the other, I would recommend Cygwin.

-If you want to use the gem on Windows without Cygwin, the following below may be necessary:
+The gem has been tested lightly on Cygwin and MSYS.
+Cygwin works great if you the self-contained Ruby ecosystem.
+Operating on MSYS or bare Windows will probably work as well as any other Ruby gem.
+Running on WSL has not been tested, but as long as you can get the minimum required Ruby version on it (currently >= 2.2.6), it should generally work.

 ### OpenSSL Cert Bundle for Windows

-OpenSSL does not come pre-bundled with a CA certificate bundle on non-Cygwin Windows installations.
-To get this working with that, you will need to get the certificate bundle from somewhere like [here](http://curl.haxx.se/docs/caextract.html) and set your `SSL_CERT_FILE` environment variable to go to the file.
+Running `aws-runas` on native Windows may require the installation of a CA certificate bundle.
+To do this, you will need to get the certificate bundle from somewhere like [here](http://curl.haxx.se/docs/caextract.html) and set your `SSL_CERT_FILE` environment variable to go to the file.

 Author